doubltech/.github/profile/README.md

 - **Excellence**: Striving for the highest quality in everything we do.

 ### 🛠 Our Projects
-Explore our repositories to discover tools and platforms designed to enhance the remote developer experience.
-Whether you're looking for time zone management, communication tools, or productivity enhancers, we have something to make your remote work life better.
+While most of our repositories are private and proprietary, they house a range of cutting-edge tools designed to enhance the remote developer experience.
+If you are interested in learning more about our projects or potential collaborations, please contact us directly.

-### 🤝 Contribute
+### 🤝 Contribution
-We welcome contributions from the community!
-Whether you're a seasoned developer or just starting, you can help us improve the remote work experience.
-Check out our [Contributing Guidelines](https://github.com/doubltech/contributing.md) to get started.
+Since our repositories are private, we currently do not accept external contributions.
+However, we value community engagement and welcome ideas, feedback, or proposals that align with our mission.
+If you have a suggestion or wish to collaborate, feel free to get in touch.

 ### 📫 Get in Touch
 Have questions, feedback, or just want to connect?
 Reach out to us on [Twitter](https://twitter.com/doubltech), or join our [Community Slack](https://slack.doubl.tech).